matrix-org/matrix-spec-proposals/proposals/3266-room-summary.md

 ### Server-Server API

-For the
-[`/hierarchy`](https://spec.matrix.org/v1.3/server-server-api/#get_matrixfederationv1hierarchyroomid)
-federation API is reused.
+For the server side the federation API of the [`/hierarchy`](https://spec.matrix.org/v1.3/server-server-api/#get_matrixfederationv1hierarchyroomid) endpoint is reused.
 This provides (with a few changes) all the information needed in this MSC, but it also provides a few additional fields and one level of children of this room.